vsimakhin/web-logbook/README.md

 - Fix: Bug with custom pagination settings for Logbook table.
 - Fix: Fixed a bug triggered by clicking the Add Person button in Flight Records.
 - New: Added a new setting `Self PIC Label` to allow user to change the label used when PIC.
 By default it is `Self`, but can be changed to any other value (e.g. `SELF` according to [AMC1 FCL.050, section i, subsection 5](https://www.easa.europa.eu/en/document-library/easy-access-rules/online-publications/easy-access-rules-aircrew-regulation-eu-no?page=5#_Toc512863430)).
+- New: Added aircraft registration filter on the Flight Record page if the aircrat model/type is selected.

 ## [4.0.0-alpha1] - 01.02.2026